 An employer should make sure that they provide every opportunity to a worker who feels discriminated against to file a complaint directly with their manager regarding any abuses in the workplace that would lead to a hostile work environment.
 Additionally, the employee handbook should include information regarding how an employee can also file a complaint directly with the EEOC if they should desire to do so.

 If you feel that you were the victim of sexual harassment or a hostile work environment due to gender-based rumors, you have legal rights under both federal and state law.
 Building a strong sexual harassment case can be legally complex, and in some cases, there are strict statutes of limitations (deadlines) to bring your claim.

-Contact an experienced employment attorney at the Law Offices of Jeremy Pasternak at 415- 693-0300 or online, to help you build your gender-based rumors sexual harassment case, and ensure that you receive the justice you deserve.
+Contact one of our experienced sexual harassment attorneys to help you build your gender-based rumors sexual harassment case, and ensure that you receive the justice you deserve.